John A. List: Other research

 List has studied the economics of discrimination, finding that discrimination in marketplaces is statistical discrimination, rarely motivated by animus.
 He has also investigated gender differences in competition and wages, finding that men are more likely to apply for jobs that offer incentive pay than women.
 He has also researched the role of gender in competition in matrilineal and patriarchal societies, finding that women in matrilineal societies opt to compete at similar levels to men in patriarchal societies.
 List has also used experiments to test ideas in finance.
 He has tested the options model, information cascades, and the equity premium puzzle with undergraduate students and professional traders.
 Many of these ideas were advanced by List when he taught at the Finnish School of Finance in 2007 on field experiments in Finance.

 Personal life

-List married surgeon Dana L. Suskind in 2018.
+List married pediatrician and surgeon Dana L. Suskind in 2018.
 They live in Hyde Park, Chicago, and have a blended family of eight children.